Skip to main content

 Survivor Services

 The Women's Center provides survivor support services by appointment only.
+Services are open to students of any gender identity.

 The NC State Women’s Center has trained advocates who support survivors of interpersonal violence (domestic/dating violence, sexual assault, stalking, etc.) in understanding their options and navigating healing and recovery.
 The NC State Women’s Center serves ALL NC State students and we welcome students of all gender identities, gender expressions, and sexual orientations.